-Team up for trivia night
+7. Team up for Trivia Night

 Instead of a "you against us" mentality, team up to try to win bragging rights at your local bar's trivia night.
 Do some research to see which theme you may all do particularly well at (Friends trivia is a thing).
 Remember to get to the location a little early to save a table because you most definitely do not want to stand the whole time.
 (And you're for sure going to want a spot to place all the comfort food and brews.)

-Road trip to a concert
+8. Road Trip to a Concert

 The thing we love about a concert is that you can make it an all-day affair.
 If you've got a ride there, road trip together and listen to the artist's albums on the way to refamiliarize yourself with the words—you'll want to belt them out later, trust us.
 Depending on the time, plan a meal before or after to have time to catch up (concerts are too loud for talking).